yashturmbekar/copilot-instruction-files/README.md

-# 🚀 Copilot Architectures — Ready-Made Instruction Files for Modern Projects
+# 🧠 Copilot Instruction Files Library

-This repository contains **production-grade, architecture-specific Copilot instruction files** designed to guide GitHub Copilot into generating **clean, enterprise-level, scalable code**.

-Each instruction file is tailored for a different backend or frontend architecture pattern (Clean Architecture, Class Library Architecture, Microservices, Modular Monolith, React Architecture, etc.).
-These files help teams standardize code quality and allow Copilot to consistently generate code that follows your engineering standards.
+This repository contains a collection of **architecture-specific GitHub Copilot instruction files** that enforce clean project structures, coding standards, and best practices across different kinds of software projects.

+These instruction files help GitHub Copilot generate **consistent, scalable, production-grade code** for any architecture you choose.

 ---

-# 📌 Why This Repository Exists

-GitHub Copilot is extremely powerful, but its output quality depends on the **instructions you define**.

-This repository provides **pre-built `.github/copilot-instructions.md` templates**, allowing you to:

-- Standardize coding practices across teams
-- Enforce architecture patterns automatically
-- Kickstart any project with correct boilerplate
-- Avoid inconsistent or low-quality Copilot-generated code
-- Maintain clean folder structures and design patterns
-- Speed up project scaffolding and feature-building

----

 # 📁 Repository Structure
-class-library-architecture/.github/copilot-instructions.md
-microservices-architecture/.github/copilot-instructions.md

-Each folder contains:

-- **copilot-instructions.md** — The instruction file Copilot uses
-- Optional: architecture diagrams, folder structures, examples
+Each architecture folder includes a `.github/copilot-instructions.md` file that can be copied directly into any project.

+Current structure:

+copilot-instruction-files/
+class-library architecture/
+.github/
+copilot-instructions.md

+yaml
+Copy code

+More architectures will be added soon.

 ---

-# 🧠 How to Use These Instruction Files
+# 🚀 How to Use

-### 1. Select your architecture pattern
-Choose any architecture folder:
+### 1️⃣ Choose an architecture

-### **2. Add it to your project**

-Create this folder structure in your project:
-/.github/copilot-instructions.md
+Go to any folder, for example:

+class-library architecture/.github/copilot-instructions.md

+csharp
+Copy code

-Paste the chosen file there.
+### 2️⃣ Copy the `copilot-instructions.md` file
+Paste it into **your project’s**:

+.your-project/
+.github/
+copilot-instructions.md

+yaml
+Copy code

-### **3. Restart VS Code / Cursor**
+### 3️⃣ Restart VS Code / Cursor

-Copilot will immediately begin generating code that follows:

-- Your selected architecture
-- Your selected folder structure
-- Your selected patterns & best practices

-### **4. Start coding**

-Copilot will now:
+GitHub Copilot will automatically start using those rules for:

-- Scaffold files automatically
+- Code generation
+- Folder scaffolding
+- API design
+- Service & repository patterns
-- Follow your naming conventions
+- DTO and mapping conventions
-- Generate correct project structures
-- Create domain/application/infrastructure layers
+- Testing
-- Write high-quality tests
+- Logging
-- Produce consistent, maintainable code
+- Clean coding practices

+### 4️⃣ Start building your project
+Copilot will now follow **the exact architecture guidelines** from the selected instructions file.

 ---

-# 🏗️ Architectures Included
+# 🏗️ Available Architectures

-### ✔ Class Library Architecture (C#)
+### ✔ Class Library Architecture (C# / .NET)
-- Domain / Application / Infrastructure / API
+- Domain project
-- Repository + Service Layers
-- EF Core / PostgreSQL
-- Ideal for enterprise monoliths

-### ✔ Clean Architecture
-- Domain-centric
+- Application project
-- Use Cases, Interfaces, Adapters
-- Infrastructure plug-ins
+- Infrastructure project

-### ✔ Modular Monolith
-- Independent modules
-- Domain events
-- Internal isolation

-### ✔ Microservices Architecture
-- Separate services
-- Messaging patterns
-- API gateway
+- API project

-### ✔ React Architecture
+- Utilities/shared project
-- React + TypeScript
+- EF Core + PostgreSQL
-- React Query
-- Zustand/Redux
-- Professional folder structure

-### ✔ Node (NestJS)
-- Feature-modular structure
-- Decorator-based APIs
-- DI pattern

-### ✔ Laravel Architecture
-- Models / Controllers / Services
-- Repositories
-- API standards

-### ✔ FastAPI Architecture
-- Router-modular
-- DTOs (Pydantic)
-- Service + Repository pattern
+- Repository + Service layers
+- Clean Architecture principles

-More architectures may be added later.
+(Other architectures will be added soon.)

 ---

 # 🤝 Contributing

-Contributions are welcome.

-To add a new architecture:
+You can add more architecture patterns by:

-1. Create a new folder inside `architectures/`
+1. Creating a new folder inside `copilot-instruction-files/`
-2. Add `copilot-instructions.md`
-3. Ensure it is complete, strict, and production-ready
+2. Adding a `.github/copilot-instructions.md` file
+3. Following the same structure and formatting
-4. Submit a PR
+4. Creating a pull request

 ---

-# ⭐ Support the Project
+# ⭐ Support

-If this library helps you:
+If you find this repo helpful:
 - ⭐ Star the repository
-- 🔄 Share it with your team
+- Share it with other developers
-- 🧩 Suggest new architectures in Issues
+- Suggest new architectures in Issues

 ---

-Made with ❤️ for developers building **AI-powered, high-quality software architectures**.
+Made with ❤️ to help developers build **high-quality, AI-assisted software architectures**.